 To add customer reviews to your website, you can choose from one of the many WordPress plugin options.
 One of the most popular tools is WP Customer Reviews:

 This plugin enables you to create a page on your website to gather reviews and testimonials.
-That way, new visitors can easily find and explore these crucial trust markers.
+With features such as star ratings, review submission forms, and customizable display options to showcase reviews in a visually appealing manner, new visitors can easily find and explore these crucial trust markers.

 Conclusion